PeterPhuc/Download-video-reel-FB/README.md

 ## **Conclusion**

-In this article, we have guided you to install the Download video and Reel of Facebook application from the source code and from the setup file.
+In this article, we have guided you to install Facebook Video Downloader application from the source code and from the setup file.
 You can use this application to download videos from Facebook with many resolution options.

+For more information, follow my report [here](https://drive.google.com/file/d/1MwzIfVXwikbVxUnT7xWeFNODDrFp1lSg/view?usp=sharing) (Written in Vietnamese).

+Source code latex report [here](https://drive.google.com/file/d/1ifpGKiejAyOtLdm_bJx47NXy4PXoty3j/view?usp=sharing) (.zip)

+Or visit my Overleaf [here](https://www.overleaf.com/read/fmkghpgxcdkx#43b487)